 #4.
 Two halves don’t make a whole

 It only happens in maths.
 A half and another half gives you one whole.
 You can’t go into marriage as a half being.
 Don’t go looking for someone to complete you.
 You shouldn’t try to find validation in your partner.
 Don’t go looking for what you lack in another.
 You’ll fail.
 You are one complete whole whose sole reason to marry is to find the ultimate joy in companionship.
 Don’t look for the rich because you’re poor.
 That way, you’ll become so reliant on your rich partner that it becomes uncomfortable for her.
 She’ll eventually break down under the weight of your over-reliance.
 She’ll leave you.
 If there should be a reason to marry, it should be for the ultimate joy we find in companionship.

 #5.
 Two imperfect souls looking for perfection in companionship

 You are not perfect.
 She’s not perfect.
 It doesn’t mean you can’t carve out a perfect companionship.
 It takes the realization of your mutual imperfection and a desire to work to achieve the apex of companionship.
 It’s very possible.
 At some point, the individual imperfection will show.
 Realize it and strike it out.
 Remember the ultimate goal and always work towards it.

 #6.
 There are greener grasses for sure but focus on watering what you’re standing on.

 The grass always seems to look greener at the place where you are not standing.
-There is a woman beautiful than your wife.
-There is a friend whose marriage looks like the perfect model.
-There is a home that looks so polished that it reflects the ugly and unkept home of yours.
+Always, there is a woman beautiful than your wife.
+You might have a friend whose marriage looks like the perfect model.
+There is a home that looks so polished that it reflects the ugly and unkempt home of yours.
 Don’t worry.
 The flower the blooms is the one the farmer waters well.
 If the greenery of the grass yonder is what you desire, water where you are standing.
 In no time, it will be greener too.

 #7.
 Don’t think of making your marriage last forever.